 It’s time for the traditional public relations industry to act.

 Today, we consume more social media than traditional news media.
 We get more news from our social media feeds than from news outlets directly.
-People favour two-way communication via social networks over traditional the traditional mass media model.
-The classic public relations argument that the news media publicity is more credible than advertising might still be true, but is the news media more engaging than peer-to-peer communication?
+The classic PR argument that the news media publicity is more credible than advertising might still hold true, but is the news media more engaging than peer-to-peer communication?
 Will news editors be able to outperform social media algorithms?

-It’s time for PR to haul ass to stay business relevant.
+It’s time for PR to get busy to stay business relevant.